sam-maverick/enhanced-messageme/README.md

 node ./build.js bare patch nosavepatches
 ```

-To generate the APK or AAB files for the production builds, run either:
+To generate the Android APK or AAB files for the production builds, run either:

 ```
 node ./build.js apk patch nosavepatches node ./build.js aab patch nosavepatches
 ```

+To compile for iOS,

+`node ./build.js ios patch nosavepatches`

+[This guide](https://docs.expo.dev/submit/) explains how to publish in Apple's and Google's app software repositories.

-# 9. Acknowledgements
+# 10. Acknowledgements

 The project that gave rise to these results received the support of a fellowship from ”la Caixa” Foundation (ID 100010434).
 The fellowship code is LCF/BQ/DI22/11940036.
 This work was also supported by FCT through the LASIGE Research Unit (UIDB/00408/2020 and UIDP/00408/2020).

-# 10. License
+# 11. License

 This work is licensed under CC BY 4.0.
 See [LICENSE](LICENSE) for more details.